top of page

 Conclusion

-In summary, this is a private letter to Timothy, who is in charge of the church in Ephesus.
 It opposes sexually exploitive or abusive behaviour by heterosexuals or homosexuals.
 It encourages women to learn correct doctrine so that they are less vulnerable to false teachers and alleviates a woman's fears of childbirth and temptation to turn to Artemis for safety.
 It gives many characteristics to watch for in selecting good church leaders.
+It does not prohibit anyone from leading or speaking based on gender.
+Timothy has travelled with Paul and been mentored by Paul and knows that Paul commends women as co-workers.
+Women and men are both called to act on God's call on their lives.
 It encourages women and men to be good managers of wealth, taking care of widows, and managing their households.
-It does not prohibit anyone from leading or speaking based on gender.
 It encourages Timothy to live in godliness, to stop the community from spreading false doctrine, and to teach them to live in godliness.

-Elaine Ricker Kelly Author is empowering women with Christian fiction about women in the Bible and early church and Christian blogs about women in leadership, church history and doctrine.
+Elaine Ricker Kelly Author is empowering women with historical fiction about women in the Bible and early church and Christian blogs about women in leadership, church history and doctrine.
 Her books include:

 Recent Posts